 before the object is validated against the supplied schema.

-Since different implementations may fetch data from multiple sources there is
+Since different implementations may fetch data from multiple sources there is no guarentee on the order that objects are returned in.

 The channels that objects must be associated with.